Every Deevid AI feature, with a real prompt you can try.

 Example prompt

-[uploaded product photo] — slow 360° turntable rotation, subtle camera push-in at the end, soft diffused lighting pulses gently, maintain exact color and material of source image, 8 seconds.
+[uploaded product photo] [model: Kling] — slow 360° turntable rotation, subtle camera push-in at the end, soft diffused lighting pulses gently, maintain exact color and material of source image.

 Character consistency